Omar Navarro: Conspiracy theories

 In October 2020, Navarro tweeted "Where we go one, we go all", a slogan adopted by the community surrounding the QAnon conspiracy theory.
 He also made at least one tweet in 2016 promoting the Pizzagate conspiracy theory.

 Criminal history

-Pepper spraying of children

-In 2017, while he was a volunteer for the Torrance Traffic Commission, Navarro was involved in the pepper-spraying of a child at a pro-sanctuary-cities event in Cudahy, California.
-Video of the incident showed Navarro in the back seat of a car while the driver and another passenger sprayed the surrounding protestors.
-At first, he denied spraying the crowd, but he resigned after the Torrance City Council began the process of removing him.
-During his resignation statement to the Torrance City Council, Navarro accused Mayor Patrick Furey of being a pawn of Maxine Waters.

 Electronic tracking device

-Navarro was convicted for attaching an electronic tracking device to his wife's car on February 14, 2016.
+Navarro was convicted of attaching an illegal electronic tracking device to his wife's car on February 14, 2016.
 He pleaded guilty to the misdemeanor charge in Orange County and was sentenced to a day in jail and 18 months’ probation in September 2016.
 He was also ordered to take an anger management course.
 He was on probation until March 2018.

-Navarro was found guilty only two weeks before the 2016 election.
+Navarro was found guilty just two weeks before the 2016 election.
 Before Navarro pleaded guilty, he blamed the Orange County District Attorney's Office and the media for spreading fake news.

 Forged letter

 Navarro released a fraudulent letter on his Twitter account that indicated Maxine Waters wanted to resettle tens of thousands of refugees into her Los Angeles district.
 The letter appeared to be printed on Waters' House office stationery and looked as if written by her, bearing her signature, alleging that she was in communication with CAIR-LA (a Los Angeles-based chapter of the Council on American-Islamic Relations) and Hussam Ayloush (the executive director of CAIR-LA) to relocate refugees in Los Angeles.
 The letter contained several inaccuracies, including references to committees and subcommittees on which Waters does not serve, and listing an address for a district office that had been closed for nearly a decade.

 Navarro was interrogated by the FBI and Capitol Police regarding the matter.
 He told the Los Angeles Times that he did not fabricate the letter and claimed that he received it from a person whose name he would not reveal and with whom he had not been in touch since he received the letter.